The Key(s) to Great Sex After Baby — Vagina Coach blog banner

 You've heard me say it before and I'll say it again — every woman, especially every woman who has had children, should see a pelvic floor physiotherapist.

 I recommend seeing one at around six weeks postpartum.
-Your physio will look at your healing tissues, assess the function of your muscles to see if there is any nerve damage and tell you if your organs are all where they should be.
+Your physio will look at your healing tissues, assess the function of your muscles to see if there is any nerve damage, and tell you if your organs are all where they should be.
 Important information!

-Whether it is six weeks or six months post, once you make the decision to ‘do it’ take it slow and steady and use some lube.
-Hormones may contribute to vaginal dryness and lubrication can help reduce any friction or irritation so you can enjoy it more.
+Whether it is six weeks or six months post, once you make the decision to "do it," take it slow and steady and use some lube.
+Hormones may contribute to vaginal dryness, and lubrication can help reduce any friction or irritation so you can enjoy it more.

-By taking it slow, you and your partner can ease into it and ensure it feels right and then be able to make adjustments if something doesn’t quite feel like it used to or if something hurts.
-Sex should never hurt – if it does, it is another reason to see your pelvic floor physiotherapist.
+By taking it slow, you and your partner can ease into it and ensure it feels right, and then be able to make adjustments if something doesn't quite feel like it used to or if something hurts.
+Sex should never hurt — if it does, it is another reason to see your pelvic floor physiotherapist.

 Before baby, you may have loved being on top, but maybe that position leaves you feeling vulnerable now, or maybe it just doesn't feel like it used to.

-Don’t get discouraged and maybe try something new.
+Don't get discouraged, and maybe try something new.

-Most importantly: there’s no rush.
+Most importantly: there's no rush.
 Enjoy your baby.
-Breathe, breastfeed and bathe.
+Breathe, breastfeed, and bathe.
 Honour your body and allow it to heal.
 Sex will happen when you are ready.

 You deserve body confidence and it all starts with the pelvic floor!